 Veterans and For Profit Colleges

 One concern I have is that for-profit colleges are apparently targeting military veterans.
 They may be doing this because there is a loophole with regard to the 90/10 rule.
 This is a rule approved by congress in 1992 that stipulates for-profit schools need to have 10% of their revenues come from private tuition in order to be eligible to receive federal assistance.
-The loophole is the G.I. bill, which provides prepaid education funding to military service personal is considered private funds.
+The loophole is the G.I. bill, which provides prepaid education funding to military service personnel is considered private funds.
 Therefore, for-profit can target this group, flush with funds and an ability to pay for tuition required to ensure federal assistance.
 As I was formerly with the military, I do hope this is not the case.
 We should always take great care with our former soldiers and ensure they are successful after the sacrifices they made during their years of service.

 Look, it’s not all bad with for-profit, especially with some of the short IT courses I have taken.
 Looking at the longer term for-profit programs (2+ years), they have generally failed many students over the years and have left people with high debt, low job prospects and worse of all, credentials that are not recognized or have no value in the private sector.
 Remember, it’s your money and its your future.
 Protect it and be vigilant when looking at for-profit colleges, you will find greater value in public and not for profit institutions when looking at longer term diploma’s.